Welcome

 c. that the centres of teaching and learning in these subjects in India today require support and maintenance if they are to continue to nourish the West.

-The object of the Trust is expressed as being:
+The Purpose of the Trust

-To advance education in Vedic philosophy and the Sanskrita language in India and elsewhere and for such other charitable purposes in connection with the Vedic philosophy and the Sanskrita language including the relief of poverty and sickness among the followers of the said philosophy and students of the said language as the Trustees may see fit.
+To advance education in Vedic philosophy and the Sanskrit language in India and elsewhere and for such other charitable purposes in connection with the Vedic philosophy and the Sanskrita language including the relief of poverty and sickness among the followers of the said philosophy and students of the said language as the Trustees may see fit.
 A Trust in similar terms was set up in India at the same time so that payments can be made to it from the UK.
 Shri Vasudevananda Saraswati is the Chairman of the Indian Trust.